Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: Acknowledgements

 \section{Acknowledgements}

 We are grateful to M. Parsons and J. A. Schwartz for helpful discussions.
 The US Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US Government purposes.
+This work was supported by the U.S. Department of Energy under contract numbers DE-AC02-09CH11466, DE-SC0022270, DE-SC0022272.